skirino/slides/slides/raft_fleet/slides.md

 ### [raft_fleet](https://github.com/skirino/raft_fleet) in action (1)

 - We have used `raft_fleet` to implement job queues
-    - only in-memory
+    - one consensus group per job queue
-    - push-based; avoid excessive polling
+    - push-based communication; avoid excessive polling

 ---

 ### [raft_fleet](https://github.com/skirino/raft_fleet) in action (2)

 - On adding a node to working cluster:
+    - In `YourApp.start/2`,
+        - connect the node to other nodes in the cluster, then
-    - Call `RaftFleet.activate/1` in `SomeApp.start/2`
+        - call `RaftFleet.activate/1`
     - The node starts to host member processes of existing consensus groups

 ---